beverleysun/Quinzical/wiki/Functionality.md

 5 clues form a category.

 ## GUI
+We are using Java FXML to create GUI that can reduce the design time and is very easy to modify.
+We make the user interface in SceneBuilder based on the design draft.
+Different packages are used to store the GUIs and controllers of the game module and practice module.
+It is easy to debug the functionality of each element in each interface without confusing it.

 ## Archive
+All data is stored in the .save folder.
+The folder category-index store the file that has five numbers which represents the five random categories in it.
+The questions-index folder contains 5 files which store five numbers for five random quesiton of each category respectively.
+The answered folder store all the answered questions and the winnings folder store the user's current score.
+If the user closes the game, all the information is saved in these folders.
+When the user reopens the game again, the program will first load the data from these files.
+When the user selects Reset, the.save folder will be first deleted and then recreated.

 ## Text to Speech
+Using festival to convert the text into speech.
+For the NZ english accent, we need to unzip akl_nz_jdt_diphone.zip into /usr/share/festival/voices/english.
+We also need to install festlex-oald for some pronunciations.
+The user need to type "sudo apt-get install festlex-oald" in the terminal.

 ## Playback and Manipulation Audio
+In the TTS class, we first create a .scm file that include the type of accent,duration stretch parameter and the text that need to speak.
+Then we use the linux script command to play the .scm file.
+The type of accent is linked to the radio buttons and the duration stretch is linked to the slider bar in the GUI.
+User could change the value of them in the GUI.
+The replay button in the answer quesion scene will re-load the .scm again.

 ## Decisions Down the Line
 Here, we'll document any changes as development continues